-We cruised into Malta on a beautiful sunny day and spent 2 days in Malta and it just wasn’t long enough.
-To really appreciate this gorgeous island you really need much more than 2 days in Malta.
+We began our European cruise in Spain and we cruised into Malta on a beautiful sunny day and spent 2 days in Malta and it just wasn’t long enough.
+To really appreciate this gorgeous island you really need much more than 48 hours in Malta.

 Malta’s Unesco World Heritage capital Valetta is a perfect tiny gem of a capital city.
 It is literally tiny and extremely walkable.
 It is known as a Citadel Capital surrounded by the bluest seas you have ever seen and towered over by its 16th-century fortifications.

 Malta was built by the Knights of St. John, the Knights of Malta and it has the highest density of historic sites of any country in Europe.
 Some sites are older than the pyramids and it’s famous Grand Harbour takes in tens of thousands of cruise visitors a year.

 It was at Grand Harbour that scenes for Game of Thrones were filmed in addition to others in Malta.
 On the east side of the Grand Harbour in Karkala, Fort Ricasoli doubled as the Gate of the Gods of King’s Landing.

 Ships dock at the Valletta Waterfront just outside and below the walls of Valletta.
 From our ship, we could see Valletta and the Three Cities.
 The Maltese call the 3 cities Cottonera, they are Birgu (Vittoriosa), Senglea (Isla) and Bormla (Cospicua).

 From the docks, you can take an elevator/lift up to the top of the Barracca Gardens which is a must-see on the 2 days in Malta list.
 From this point, you can simply walk through Valetta very easily.
 You could also simply walk up the 100’s of steps to the city but since eventually you will want to visit the Gardens perhaps the lift up and a walk down is in order.